 Every store’s success hugely depends on Google’s positions.
 And to get to the top positions you have to take into consideration a lot of things, one of which obviously depends on website load speed.
 Magento 2 has an improved performance and can handle a lot more orders per hour than Magento 1.
 Thus, with Magento 2 you correspondingly get faster website, increased sales and improved SEO.

 Customers’ website choice immensely depend on what they see and if they like what they see.
 Magento 2 templates are responsive, which makes your website attractive and more readable on any kind of devices: be it mobiles, tablets or laptops.
-That allows you to broaden the circle of your website users orienting on the wider audience, which you are not able to do if you stay on Magento 1.
+That allows you to broaden the circle of your website users orienting on the wider audience, which you are not able to do staying on Magento 1.

 Today, people want to optimize or shorten the time spend on the registration process or long checkout.
 Unlike Magento 1, Magento 2 has the instant checkout feature that allows you to instantly direct customers to the confirmation page, improving their experience on your website.